logfellow/logstash-logback-encoder/README.md

 </configuration>
 ```

+Unlike the [UDP appender](#udp), an encoder must be configured for the TCP appenders.
+You can use a `Logstash*Encoder`, `*EventCompositeJsonEncoder`, or any other logback encoder.
+All of the output formatting options are configured at the encoder level.

 Internally, the TCP appenders are asynchronous (using the [LMAX Disruptor RingBuffer](https://lmax-exchange.github.io/disruptor/)).
 All the encoding and TCP communication is delegated to a single writer thread.
-There is no need to wrap the TCP appenders with another asynchronous appender.
+There is no need to wrap the TCP appenders with another asynchronous appender
+(such as `AsyncAppender` or `LoggingEventAsyncDisruptorAppender`).
 The TCP appenders will never block the logging thread.
 If the RingBuffer is full (e.g. due to slow network, etc), then events will be dropped.
 The TCP appenders will automatically reconnect if the connection breaks.